HasnainRaza026/Password-Manager-Application/README.md

 # Password Manager Application
-### This repository contains code of my Password Manager Application built in CustomTkinter and other dependencies
+### This repository contains source code of my Password Manager Application built in CustomTkinter along with other dependencies